 The Lake Arrowhead communities can look for opportunities to acquire open space areas that offer the potential for a park that requires a low level of development, such as rustic picnic areas, benches, and trails.
 This type of park, sometimes called a passive recreation park, typically requires little management and can be provided at very low cost.
-A passive recreational generally an undeveloped area is space or environmentally sensitive area, where emphasis is placed on preservation of wildlife and the natural environment.
+A passive recreational area is generally an undeveloped space or environmentally sensitive area, where emphasis is placed on preservation of wildlife and the natural environment.

 Activities that would occur in passive recreational areas have a low impact on the natural environment.
-Examples

-The Santa Margarita Lake Recreation & Natural Area represents several thousand acres of designated open space in San Luis Obispo County.
-The area is accessible to hikers, bicyclists, and equestrians.
-Photo source: San Luis Obispo County Parks ave a low impact on the natural environment.
+Examples have a low impact on the natural environment.
 Examples of recreational activities in a park that could be developed in Lake Arrowhead include walking, running, hiking, wildlife viewing, photography, picnicking, kite-flying, or playing Frisbee.
 Activities such as horseback riding or bicycling could be conditionally permitted, provided the impact on the natural environment is considered.